eldesperado/SpareTimeAlarmApp/README.md

 # (WIP) SpareTimeAlarmApp
-An open-sourced alarm app to learning Swift 1.2 and the animations
+An open-sourced alarm app for learning Swift 1.2 and the animations

 Turned a design of Senya Ars (http://drbl.in/pgzd) into a real alarm application.